mindthegrow/cafelytics/README.rst

 contributing
 ============
 Contributions are welcome.
-There are many aspects of this project to improve, please see `CONTRIBUTING`_ for a list of places to start.
+There are many aspects of this project to improve, please see `CONTRIBUTING.md <https://github.com/mindthegrow/cafelytics/blob/main/CONTRIBUTING.md>`_ for a list of places to start.
-You may also raise an `_issue` if you have questions or suggestions about this code.
+You may also raise an `issue <https://github.com/mindthegrow/cafelytics/issues/>`_ if you have questions or suggestions about this code.

 license
 =======
 This software is released as-is, with no guarantee nor warranty.
-For more details, please see `LICENSE`_.
+For more details, please see `LICENSE.txt <https://github.com/mindthegrow/cafelytics/blob/main/LICENSE.txt>`_.

 demo